|World Cup Finals 1994|

 ST: Victor Agustin Ugarte

-Victor Agustin Ugarte spent most of his career with Club Bolívar but he had a short spell with Argentine club San Lorenzo de Almagro in 1958 where he was the first Bolivian to play in the Argentine Primera.
+Victor Agustin Ugarte spent most of his career with Club Bolívar but he had a short spell with Argentine club San Lorenzo de Almagro in 1958 where he became the first Bolivian to play in the Argentine Primera.
 He also played for Once Caldas in Colombia.
 He scored 16 goals in 45 caps for Bolivia, making him their second all-time top goalscorer.
 He helped his country to win the 1963 Copa America.
 The victory was the greatest achievement in Bolivia's football history.